The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Case Studies

 As shown in \figref{evaluation-times-ssm}, the efforts for applying \approach to the \ac{SSM Agent} is manageable.
 Thanks to \ioindependence, the \tamarin model is concise and can focus on the relevant interactions between the protocol roles.
 In addition, \ioindependence allows us to apply automatic static analyses at the code-level to reason about all protocol-irrelevant I/O operations.
 This contrasts existing approaches that would auto-actively verify the entire codebase and prove that every I/O operation is explicitly permitted by the model, which is completely impractical for this codebase.

-To evaluate \approach's effectiveness at preventing security vulnerabilities, we deliberately introduce bugs in our case studies. \Eg our taint analysis correctly fails if the \core{}'s internal state, which includes the established session keys, is logged after the handshake.
-Additionally, sending the secret key in plaintext correctly results in Gobra failing to prove refinement \wrt the abstract protocol model.
+To evaluate \approach's effectiveness at preventing security vulnerabilities, we deliberately introduce bugs in our case studies. \Eg our taint analysis correctly fails if the \core's internal state, which includes the established session keys, is logged after the handshake.
+Additionally, sending the \ac{DH} secret key in plaintext correctly results in \gobra failing to prove refinement \wrt the abstract protocol model.
 The tools' execution time in the presence of these bugs remains comparable to that for the secure implementations.

-By applying \approach we not only obtain security properties for the \ac{SSM Agent} codebase but we also discovered and fixed bugs along the way. \tamarin allowed us to quickly locate and fix a person-in-the-middle (PITM) attack in an earlier and unreleased version of the protocol, which is possible if the intended recipient's identity is omitted in the signatures ($\sigX{}$ and $\sigY{}$ in \ifthenelse{\boolean{show_full_ssm_agent_protocol}}{\appref{full-protocol}}{\reffullprotocol}).
+By applying \approach we not only obtain security properties for the \ac{SSM Agent} codebase but we also discovered and fixed bugs along the way. \tamarin allowed us to quickly locate and fix a \ac{MITM} attack in an earlier and unreleased version of the protocol, which is possible if the intended recipient's identity is omitted in the signatures ($\sigX{}$ and $\sigY{}$ in \reffullprotocolfig).
 On the code level, we identified and fixed a potential data race in an earlier and unreleased version of the \core caused by insufficient synchronization between the two~threads that send and receive handshake messages.
-We uncovered this data race because completing the memory safety proof for the \core's earlier version is not possible as an additional synchronization point is necessary to transfer separation logic permissions between these threads.
+We uncovered this data race because completing the \gls{safety} proof for the \core's earlier version is not possible as an additional synchronization point is necessary to transfer \gls{separation-logic} permissions between these threads.
 This demonstrates the power of applying formal methods because detecting this data race with testing techniques would require to precisely time the reception of a handshake message such that the faulty memory access occurs and, thus, can be observed.